Certora/Documentation/docs/cvl/v5-changes.md

 CLI changes: New Parametric Contracts Attribute
 -----------------------------------------------

-As mentioned above the attribute `parametric_contracts` `certora-cli` was added to version 5.0 we added.
+As mentioned above the attribute `parametric_contracts` was added to `certora-cli` 5.0.
-The attributes accepts the parametric contracts as a list of strings.
+The attribute accepts the parametric contracts as a list of strings.
 The attribute can be set as the CLI flag `--parametric_contracts` or in a conf file.

 **Example**
 CLI:

 `certoraRun C1.sol C2.sol C3.sol --parametric_contracts C1 C3 ...`

 Conf file:

-"files": [ "C1", "C2", "C3"],
+`"files": [ "C1", "C2", "C3"],
 "parametric_contracts": [ "C1", "C3"],
-...
+...`

 CLI changes: End of CVL1 Deprecation period
 -------------------------------------------

 With the release of `certora-cli` version 5.0, we stop supporting the CVL1 attributes that were deprecated during the transition to CVL2.
-You can find the list of the modified attributes [here](https://docs.certora.com/en/latest/docs/cvl/cvl2/changes.html?highlight=cvl2#changes-to-the-command-line-interface-cli).
+You can find the list of the deprecated attributes [here](https://docs.certora.com/en/latest/docs/cvl/cvl2/changes.html?highlight=cvl2#changes-to-the-command-line-interface-cli).